byiringiroaimefils/Fake-APIs-Server-/README.md

 # React
 This is Crud operation by using JSON Server with Fake APIs.
+Backend on without styling